I Finally Met with a CPA. Here’s What I Learned.

 The good news?
 Terry told me that most tax softwares are usually pretty up-to-speed and will make these distinctions for you, as long as you answer all the questions correctly.

-So if you realize as you’re filling out your taxes that you need to defer some income to lower your tax bill, you’ve got last-minute levers you can pull (the Solo 401(k), SEP IRA, Roth IRA, and HSA allow contributions up until the tax filing deadline).
+So if you realize as you’re filling out your taxes that you need to defer some income to lower your tax bill, you’ve got last-minute levers you can pull (the Solo 401(k), SEP IRA, and HSA allow contributions up until the tax filing deadline).

 Katie Gatti Tassin